jacobemery/ansible_tutorial/Tutorial_Instructions.md

 ### 9) Run Ansible playbook
 * Ok!
 We're ready to run the Ansible playbook we've been working on.
 * First, make sure to save all the files you've changed if you haven't already.
-* In your terminal, navigate to the [top-level folder](ansible_tutorial) of your cloned repository, and run the following command:
+* In your terminal, navigate to the top-level folder of your cloned repository (if you do `ls` you should see the inventory and site.yaml files), and run the following command:
   ~~~
   ansible-playbook site.yaml
   ~~~